ppy/osu-wiki/wiki/BBCode/en.md

 [/notice]
 ```

-The `[notice]` tag places paragraphs into a large, outlined box with a dark body colour.
+The `[notice]` tag is used to place paragraphs into a large, outlined box with a dark body colour.
 The button is primarily used to denote notices or warnings regarding a certain subject on the website.

 ## Legacy